Secondary Wounding – Surviving The Stigma Of Scoliosis The pain of scoliosis is further exacerbated by insensitive & hurtful behavior of people

 Overcoming Stigma

 Scoliosis hurts not just physically, the emotional wounding one has to deal with hurts even more.
-There is no denying the fact that looks matter and that our distorted body-image is a real thing, not a body dysmorphic disorder (BDD).
+There is no denying the fact that looks matter and that our distorted body image is a real thing, not a body dysmorphic disorder (BDD).

 Every waking moment your mind is fixated on how your back looks.
-Your hump protrudes at the back, your breasts are two sizes, your legs are different lengths.
+Your hump protrudes at the back, your breasts are two sizes, and your legs are different lengths.
 And the damn pain, it is a constant.

 Recently, Princess Eugenie highlighted scoliosis by showing off her scar on her wedding day.
 But would she have shown her back had it not been straightened through surgery, I doubt she would have put it on display.